learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 ### Nested Conditionals

-What if, instead of just deciding whether the passed-in `age` meets the criteria for `isAdult`, we want to add in some other examples of adulthood (in American society, at least): `canWork`, `canEnlist`, and `canDrink`.
+What if, instead of just deciding whether the passed-in `age` meets the criterion for `isAdult`, we want to add in some other examples of adulthood (in American society, at least): `canWork`, `canEnlist`, and `canDrink`.
 16-year-olds can legally work; 18-year-olds can do what 16-year-olds can do **plus** they can enlist and they are legal adults; 21-year-olds can do what 16- and 18-year-olds can do **plus** they can drink (at the federally set minimum age).
-To handle this situation, we can employ nested conditional statements:
+To handle this situation, one option is to use nested conditional
+statements:

 ```js
 const age = 17;